Understanding eligibility for weight loss prescriptions

 4. Online pharmacies (Now With Stricter Regulations in the UK)

-To ensure safety, always use reputable online pharmacies registered with the General Pharmaceutical Council (GPhC) in the UK (check here) or the FDA in the US (check here).
+To ensure safety, always use reputable online pharmacies registered with the General Pharmaceutical Council (GPhC) in the UK – SlimrChat tracks the pricing of Mounjaro and Wegovy with over 100 GPhC pharmacies in the UK – you can view the directory of the pharmacies here: Pharmacy Directory.

 What to ask your healthcare provider